TKSteppat/CSCI385-Energy/MCDA.md

 5.)
 Option 5 (energy source): <br>

 ## Performance values
-Determine the performance values (Each criterion is likely to have its own performance value or the measure you can use for ranking it in comparison to other criteria.)
+Determine the performance values (Each criterion is likely to have its own performance value or the measure you can use for ranking it in comparison to other criteria.) <br>
 Option 1:
 Criterion 1: <br>
 Criterion 2: <br>